jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 I was so often a customer's best hope, yet all I had was a Google search and a stingy checkbook.

-Modern technology has completely changed how evolution selects us in the game of life.
-Just compare the top causes of death in modern America and ancient societies (circa 500 BC) to see our new selection pressure.
-Modern America's list is dominated by chronic diseases like heart disease, diabetes, and suicide, each linked to the modern lifestyle of sedation and isolation.
-Ancient societies' top causes were infectious diseases, injuries, and accidents, related to poor sanitation, limited medical care, and wars.
-It is no surprise that raccoons have problems with tooth decay, obesity, and car crashes among their top killers.
+Modern technology has changed how evolution selects us.
+Comparing top causes of death in modern America and ancient societies (circa 500 BC) reveals our new selection pressure.
+Modern America's list is dominated by chronic diseases like heart disease and diabetes, linked to our sedentary lifestyle that is so pervasive raccoons suffer from many of the same problems.
+In contrast, ancient societies suffered greatly from infectious diseases and injuries due to poor sanitation, limited medical care, and frequent wars.
+Notably, infant mortality has dropped dramatically, from approximately 50 percent in the Bronze Age to under 0.6 percent today.

 Unless a sudden catastrophe like factory soot or a meteor impact occurs, species typically die off gradually.
 Our falling birthrate is a prime example.
 While many blame younger generations for being negligent, the evolutionary truth is more complex: our economy remains trapped in a bygone era's lifestyle.
 Baby boomers continue to monopolize resources and block technological evolution, inadvertently clinging to the so-called "American Dream" rooted in their 1950s and 1960s upbringing.